Post

 }

 Tip: For larger projects, the assertj-assertions-generator Maven plugin can automatically generate custom assertion classes from your domain model.
-This can save a significant amount of boilerplate when you have many domain objects.
+This saves boilerplate when you have many domain objects to cover.

 This post is licensed under CC BY 4.0 by the author.